 Mavuvumira Primary School

-In 2006 the Charity donated £1250 to complete the roof and guttering.
-A water tank was purchased with the funeral donations from our late sponsor, Geoff Hamilton, who visited the school with us in 2005.
+In 2006 a water tank was purchased with the funeral donations from our late sponsor, Geoff Hamilton, who visited the school with us in 2005.

-In 2010 all the children in the school were given a Life Straw to enable them to drink clean water.
+All the children in the school were given a Life Straw in 2010 to enable them to drink clean water.

-In 2011 mosquito nets were taken out to the community and a demonstration given by the local UNICEF representative to show the people how to use them.
-Alison Goddard a school nurse from Wokingham showed the community the importance of hand washing in combating the transmission of germs.
+Mosquito nets were taken out in 2011 to the community and a demonstration given by the local UNICEF representative to show the people how to use them.